 #6 The natural microbial insecticide that is sold the most in the world is a bacterium known as bt, or Bacillus thuringiensis.
 Bt makes proteins that are toxic to larvae.
 There are different formulations that kill mosquitos, black flies or others for beetles and caterpillars.

 Rotenone is an all natural insecticide that comes from the seeds and stems of Mexican yam beans and the roots of legume, pea, or bean plants.
 It is not only toxic to insects but also to fish.
 So, you will want to protect your fish.
 The vegetables are not harmed and are safe to eat.
 Insects are killed when they come in contact with this natural insecticide.
 If not, they will die when it reaches their stomachs and poisons them.
 It takes it awhile to work, but then it needs to be applied weekly to get the best effect.

 Sabadillia, another natural insecticide on the market, comes from the seeds of a lily-like plant.
 The natural insecticide effect is from stomach poison.
 It isn’t extremely dangerous to mammals, although it can cause respiratory problems and eye irritation.
 It is safe to use it on plants just before they are harvested.

 Changing from chemical to organic pest control, green and eco-friendly pesticides is a healing process, not only for the garden, but for the gardener too.
 We need to discover how nature does things and adopting her methods.
+Read more about pest and pathogens your plants could face.
 Remember the importance of bees, the risks they face and how we can be more bee-friendly in our gardens.
 Thank you.